How Long Does It Take to Hire Great SaaS Software Engineers?

 Based on those assumptions, you’d be committing approximately 3.5 hours of your time per candidate to the interview process.
 You’d also be committing six hours of engineering time to each in-person interview.
 This means that you’d be committing, on average, 9.5 hours of your team’s time per candidate towards interviewing.

-The Jobvite 2018 Recruiting Benchmark showed that, on average, a company between 250 and 500 employees will make an offer to 22.78% of candidates they interview, so let’s round up and say you’re going to hit a 25% offer rate.
-That means you’ll need to interview four candidates to make one offer.
+The Jobvite 2018 Recruiting Benchmark showed that a company between 250 and 500 employees will make an offer to 22.78% of candidates they interview.
+So let’s round up and say you’re going to hit a 25% offer rate.
+You’ll need to interview four candidates to make one offer.

 In this scenario, it would take approximately 38 hours of the engineering team’s time to make one offer, and that estimate is optimistic.
 After all, never forget Hofstadter’s Law: